Study suggests tentative link between teen pot use and IQ

 The study, published last week in the peer-reviewed journal Acta Psychiatrica Scandinavica, was done by a team of researchers in London, Ontario.
 It comes a month before voters in Nevada and four other states decide whether to legalize the recreational use of marijuana in the Nov.
 8 election.

-Researchers examined a group of 74 teenagers younger than 17, aiming to determine whether marijuana use helped with depression symptoms.
+Researchers from Lawson Health Research Institute and Western University, both in London, Ontario, examined a group of 74 teenagers younger than 17, aiming to determine whether marijuana use helped with depression symptoms.

 Teens were split into four groups: frequent marijuana users suffering from depression, frequent marijuana users without depression, those with depression who were not marijuana users and teens who said they were not depressed and did not use marijuana.